 Shown: Point Reyes Farmstead Company Original Blue (cow’s milk, USA)

 *examples of widely available cheese varieties listed; to discover more, this Styles of Cheese guide from James Beard Award-winning author, Laura Werlin, is a fantastic resource.

 Crackers and Breads

 - I prefer neutral crackers, flatbreads, and bread sticks (such as olive oil and sea salt) to complement a range of cheeses.
-A sliced baguette is also a wonderful choice, especially when serving fresh or spreadable cheese, such as chèvre.
+A sliced baguette is also great, especially when serving fresh or spreadable cheese, such as chèvre.
 Whole grain and fruit and nut varieties of crackers and breads are also a nice touch.

 Accompaniments (choose 3-5)

-- Cured meats or sausages: saucisson sec, soppressatta, salami, proscuitto
+- Cured meats or sausages: saucisson sec, soppressatta, salami, prosciutto

-- Nuts: I prefer to choose roasted and lightly salted varieties, as opposed to heavily spiced nuts so the flavors don’t compete with the aromas of the cheeses.
+- Nuts: I like to choose roasted and lightly salted varieties, as opposed to heavily spiced nuts so the flavors don’t compete with the aromas of the cheeses.